clusterlib/clusterlib/doc/user_guide.rst

    needed by the jobs such as the maximal duration and the maximal required memory.
-3. A *launching script* which will coordinate your submission scripts and and *main program* to perform all the required computations.
+3. A *launching script* which will coordinate your submission scripts and and the *main program* to perform all the required computations.

 In the following, we will see how to use Python to manage a large number of jobs without actually needing any submission script and avoiding to re-launch